dope/lemonade/README.md

 ```

 ## Getting Started
-Getting started can be easier if you tries
+Getting started can be easier if you try

 #### First you need to link the stylesheet
 ```html